Capri's Federal School Code = 013088

 A college education will be one of the most important investments a student and their family will make.
 Financial aid, for those who qualify, can help bridge the gap between the student's resources and the cost of education.
 We emphasize bridging the gap because the student and their family are primarily responsible for college expenses.
 The Office of Student Financial Aid at Capri Beauty College (OSFA at Capri) makes every effort to assist students and their family in obtaining the financial aid funds needed to meet expenses if family resources are not adequate.

 Students must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
 Financial aid awarded by the OSFA at Capri is not automatically renewed.
-When completing the FAFSA, the OSFA at Capri recommends that you use the IRS Data Retrieval Tool to transfer your tax information directly from the IRS onto your FAFSA.

 Students can submit the FAFSA before they are admitted to the College; however, they will not be awarded until after they are admitted and have a valid FAFSA on file.